dnsimple/dnsimple-support/content/articles/dashboard.md

 ---
-title: Getting to know your DNSimple Dashboard
+title: Getting to Know Your DNSimple Dashboard
 excerpt: How to use the DNSimple Dashboard to manage your domains.
 categories:
 - DNSimple